Zodaztream/portfolio/README.md

 *below should be moved to Functional/Technological*
-A user shall be able to pick their stock charts from the *Yahoo Finance API* All charts and customizations will be saved in a database using *Flask-Sql-lite a backend*.
+A user shall be able to pick their stock charts from the *Yahoo Finance API* All charts and customizations will be saved in a database using *Flask-Sql-lite a backend* as JSON.

 <div align="center">
 <img src="https://i.imgur.com/Y3TrLp9.png"  width="50%" height="50%">